 Parenting is not a part-time job.
 As busy as we are, we must carve time out to create a healthy routine.
 Meal time is critically important to healthy living, yet dinner time is one of our biggest challenges in light of everyone’s hectic schedules.
 We want to avoid those nights when everyone grabs whatever they find and shoves it in and class it dinner.
 Usually those selections are unhealthy.

-Instead, we should all make a commitment to a dinner together as a family.
+Instead, if we want to change food behavior, we should all make a commitment to a dinner together as a family.
 Family dinner is an opportunity to serve a well-balanced meal while sitting together and checking in with each other.
 Teens will recognize the family as a support system even when they are not actively engaged.
 Dinners as a family will remind them that they have people around them who care.

 3. If you want to make a dramatic change in your house, bring your teens along with you.